 1) Sugar = Subtract it.
 Sugar is demonized for many well-founded reasons, but did you know it’s bad for your child’s immune system, too?
 Slurping in the simple carbohydrates found in glucose, fructose, sucrose, honey, and — yes — orange juice, will suppress your child’s immune response for up to five hours.
 According to a Loma Linda University study, these simple sugars reduce the army of white blood cells, rendering your children’s bodies unable to prevent bacterial and viral invaders from thriving and pillaging their bio-systems.
 Advice?
 Try to keep sugar to a minimum during the winter holiday season.
 Now at least you know that monitoring that squirreled-away Halloween candy, minimizing late-night raids on Thanksgiving pies, and buying beverages low in sugar is doing your child’s body good.

 2) Probiotics = Add ‘em.
 Probiotics, also known as “friendly bacteria,” are live, beneficial microorganisms that battle pathogens and toxin-producing bacteria in our intestines.
 Their outstanding powers are becoming increasingly apparent.
-A 2009 study in Madison, WI of 3 to 5 year olds discovered that youngsters developed excellent cold and flu resistance simply by ingesting two probiotic supplements: lactobacillus acidophilus and bifidobacterium animalis subsp lactis.
+A 2009 study in Madison, Wisconsin, of 3 to 5 year olds discovered that youngsters developed excellent cold and flu resistance simply by ingesting two probiotic supplements: lactobacillus acidophilus and bifidobacterium animalis subsp lactis.
 The children’s incidences of fever were reduced by 72.7 percent, coughing by 62.1 percent, and sneezing and nasal congestion by 48 percent.
 Kids taking probiotics also missed approximately 30 percent fewer days of child care, and their use of antibiotics was slashed by a whopping 84.2 percent.
 As in the study, you can give your child probiotics through supplements (available in the refrigerated section of most health food stores), but excellent food sources include yogurt, kefir, and even some types of kim chee; before purchasing, be sure to read the labels to ensure they contain these friendly bacteria.

 3) Fruits and vegetables = Add ‘em.
 Another weapon in your “eat your veggies” arsenal: They can stave off icky symptoms.
 According to a 2011 study in Berlin, dietary supplements from fruits and vegetables provided a 20 percent reduction in days ruined by moderate or severe cold symptoms.
 While fruits are an easier sell for most children, many veggie-adverse kids won’t find this so compelling — so you’ll probably need to present them with a cornucopia of options.
 Even kids can appreciate that spending five minutes eating broccoli to ensure they get to that special event, outing, or party can be worth it (or at least you can try to get them to see it that way).